 Every college and university has a code of conduct students are expected to follow.
 A violation of this code may not be a crime under North Carolina law, but it may be enough to lead to a disciplinary hearing and academic penalties.
 Students who are accused of a crime also may face disciplinary action at school in addition to criminal charges.

-Our academic misconduct lawyers at Randall & Stump, PLLC represent students facing disciplinary hearings for criminal offenses and code of conduct violations.
+Our academic misconduct lawyers at Randall & Stump, Criminal Defense Attorneys represent students facing disciplinary hearings for criminal offenses and code of conduct violations.
 Some of the most common accusations we defend against include: